Model reduction for the material point method via an implicit neural representation of the deformation map: Introduction

 In essence, our low-dimensional manifold is an implicit neural representation of the deformation map.
 Implicit neural representation, a robust representation of arbitrary vector fields, has found substantial recent success in the computer-vision community, and has been shown to generate accurate approximations of signed distanced fields \citep{park2019deepsdf,mescheder2019occupancy,chen2019learning}, image channels \citep{sitzmann2020implicit}, as well as radiance fields \citep{mildenhall2020nerf}.
 Thanks to its continuous nature, implicit neural representation has infinite resolution and continuous differentiability, both of which are crucial for solving the dynamics of physical systems, where adaptive quadratures and gradient computation are frequently required.

-To our knowledge, our work is the first time implicit neural representation has been used for model reduction for any physical system.
+To our knowledge, the concurrent work by \citet{pan2022neural} and our work are the first time implicit neural representations have been used for model reduction for any physical system.
 Alternatively, our low-dimensional approximation can also be viewed as an extension of the physics-informed neural network (PINN) \citep{raissi2019physics} for model reduction.
 PINN explicitly models time using a one-dimensional variable $t$.
 By contrast, our approach models time implicitly via high-dimensional generalized coordinates $\genCoords(t)$.
 Indeed, when $\genCoords(t)=t$, our model recovers the exact formulation of PINN.
 By implicitly modeling time $t$, our representation enables online simulations that undergo drastically different temporal trajectories than the original offline training simulations.
 Such a feature is crucial for applications involving diverse user interactions with the physical system.

 After the low-dimensional manifold is constructed, we perform \textit{Eulerian dynamics approximation}.
 Specifically, at each time step, the method (1) calculates full-space kinematics at quadrature points, (2) calculates the full-space dynamics by computing position and velocity updates in the full space for a subset of `sample' material points, and (3) calculates the reduced-space dynamics by projecting the updated full-space position and velocity onto the low-dimensional manifold and tangent space, respectively.
 In the first step, we consider both Lagrangian and (adaptive) Eulerian quadrature rules.
 The latter of these is enabled by the invertibility of the deformation-map approximation and facilitates hyper-reduction, as it obviates the need to identify and track neighboring material points that influence the dynamics of the `sample' material points.